Copyright © 1995, 1999, 2004, 2010, 2020, 2022 Philadelphia Church of God

 In 1986, Mr. Armstrong died.
 Just days before he died, Mr. Armstrong appointed Joseph Tkach to succeed him as pastor general of the WCG.
 Over time, after Mr. Tkach took over in 1986, the WCG made numerous doctrinal changes, moving it in line with mainstream Christianity.
 One of the major shifts in doctrine was its rejection of the God Family teaching in favor of the popular trinitarian belief.

 In this booklet, we will thoroughly prove that God is indeed a Family.
 But if that is true, what about the Holy Spirit?
 Where does it fit into all of this?
-Part two of this booklet will answer that.
+Chapter 2 of this booklet will answer that.

 As Mr. Armstrong often did, we will begin in the first chapter of John.
 These verses actually predate the first verse in Genesis.
 Notice John 1:1-4: “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made by him [the Word]; and without him was not any thing made that was made.
 In him was life; and the life was the light of men.”